f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 # Triton Inference Server and NGINX+ Ingress Controller

-This repository is forked from the NVIDIA [Triton Inference Server repo](https://github.com/triton-inference-server/server) includes a Helm chart and instructions for installing NVIDIA Triton Inference Server and NGINX+ Ingress Controller in an on-premises or cloud-based Kubernetes cluster.
+This repository provide a working example of how NGINX Plus Ingress Controller can provide secure external access -as well as load balancing- to an [NVIDIA Triton Inference Server cluster](https://www.nvidia.com/en-us/ai-data-science/products/triton-inference-server/).
+The repository is forked from the NVIDIA [Triton Inference Server repo](https://github.com/triton-inference-server/server) and includes a Helm chart along with instructions for installing NVIDIA Triton Inference Server and NGINX+ Ingress Controller in an on-premises or cloud-based Kubernetes cluster.

 This guide assumes you already have Helm installed (see [Installing Helm](#installing-helm) for instructions).
 Note the following requirements: